 - to be registered with the New Zealand Psychologists Board.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 A tertiary entrance qualification is required to enter further training.
-Useful subjects include English, maths with statistics, and science.
+Useful subjects include English, maths, science, health education and social studies.

 Additional requirements for specialist roles:

-Criminal justice psychologists wishing to work at the Department of Corrections need to follow their Master's degree in psychology with some additional training.
-This could be either:
+Forensic psychologists wishing to work at the Department of Corrections need to follow their Master's degree in psychology with some additional training.
+This could be either of:

 - a postgraduate diploma or Doctorate in clinical psychology.

 Psychologists need to be: